Social Security Consultants Near Me in St. Louis County, MO

 1. Wait to Claim Benefits

-According to a Schroders 2022 U.S. Retirement Survey, almost 90% of non-retired Americans aged 45 and older know that remaining in the workforce for longer will increase their Social Security income, yet only just above 10% plan to wait until age 70.
+According to a Schroders 2022 U.S. Retirement Survey, almost 90% of non-retired Americans aged 45 and older know that remaining in the workforce for longer will increase their payout, yet only one out of 10 plan to retire at 70.

-Under the rules set forth in the Social Security Amendments of 1983, if you were born in 1960 or later your full retirement age is 67.
-If you are no longer working by 62, the first year you can apply for benefits, your retirement benefits would be decreased by 30%, and your spouse's by 35%.
-If you wait until age 70 to claim, you receive delayed retirement benefits, which gives you about 77% more each month than retiring at 62.
+Pursuant to the Social Security Amendments of 1983, anyone whose date of birth was in 1960 or later has a full retirement age of 67.
+If you leave the workforce at 62, the earliest you can claim Social Security, your retirement benefits would be reduced by 30%, and your spouse's by 35%.
+If you wait until age 70 to claim, you are eligible for delayed retirement benefits, which gives you about 77% more each month than retiring at 62.

 The maximum benefits at different ages in 2022 are: